Six key tips to improve data security practices at your association

 TECH TIP: When you choose Nimble AMS, all your member data is regularly backed up on Salesforce’s servers to ensure you never lose records.
 Rest easy knowing your data is getting best-in-class security monitoring and protection, all while safely stored in the Salesforce cloud.

-5. Update all organizational software.
 When employees are prompted, encourage all staff to update and restart their systems to keep your organization’s data secure.
 To encourage more software updates, have IT send reminder emails regarding important security upgrades.

 Don’t avoid software updates.
 Ignoring updates on your computer, phone, or work software welcomes security risks.
 Updates may feel inconvenient, but they routinely involve security upgrades, so it’s unwise to ignore these notices.

-6. Be knowledgeable about your vendor’s security practices.
 Understanding what level of protection and recovery your vendor offers is crucial to maximizing your security service.
 Ensure your vendor has extensive servers to back up your data in the event of a privacy lapse.

 If you don’t know your vendor’s security practices, you won’t be prepared to write your recovery plan, nor will you be ready if a data breach occurs.

-TECH TIP: Built on Salesforce, Nimble AMS implements the best practices in data security, offering an in-house Security and Compliance team staffed by experts that run a strong information and risk management program to meet data privacy regulations and expectations.
+TECH TIP: Built on Salesforce, Nimble AMS implements the best practices in data security , offering an in-house Security and Compliance team staffed by experts that run a strong information and risk management program to meet data privacy regulations and expectations.

 Learn more about data security

-Data security practices are vital for your ongoing organizational success.
 Discover more ways your association can implement cybersecurity measures when you download our whitepaper: The smart association’s guide to data security.

 More industry insights, delivered to your inbox.
 Sign up for our blog!